jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 ## Lucy, Esplain Youself ##

-This sentence to be expanded to describe the link.
+No system is straight forward.
+Security systems tend to be compromises of care and the real world.
+Jim Dennis, reminds me that, "Security is a matter of policy.
+As an administrator (or developer), it is your job to enfore policy, not security."

+The Cordova `whitelist` system is about how best to apply real-world policy over a hybrid application.
+As such, sacrifices and compromises are every where.
+The link below is a document that walks through much of the Cordova `whitelist` system.

 [whitelist-system.md](new-whitelist-system.md)

 ### Deciding What You Need ###

-Often I think someone at Microsoft designed this, but then I realize that the entire things was the product of multiple committes working indepently - with no real design criteria, it all makes sense.
+Often I think someone at Microsoft designed this, but then I realize that the entire things was the product of multiple committes, working indepently, with no real design criteria &ndash; then it all makes sense.

-The matrix in the next page is a series of decision tables that will walk you through to making the correct choices.
-It is infact a expert system.
+The matrix on the next page is a series of decision tables that help make you make some choices.
+The system is infact a expert system.
 It will not write your code, but it will tell you what you need to write, and what you do not need to write.

 [whitelist-matrix.md](whitelist-matrix.md) &ndash; NOT FINISHED, in rough state.
-About 80% done.
+About 85% done.

 ### Examples ###